-When you that compare to manufacturing and industrial types of businesses, that deal lots of different types of bids, the buyer is much more sophisticated.
+When you compare that to manufacturing and industrial types of businesses that deal lots of different types of bids, the buyer is much more sophisticated.
 You also have to take into account the length of the sales cycle in residential vs. commercial.

 Here are 16 ways to generate leads for your roofing business

 Canvassing is old school but it still works.
 There is nothing like a face-to-face meeting.
 The most effective time to canvass is right after a storm.